CanProjects/Connect-4-AI/README.md

 # How to play against it yourself

+Install all prerequisites in the requirements.txt.
+Python 3.8 was used (I believe).

 Open CNNPlayWithSearch.py, run the program.
 The AI as it is currently built can only play first, but I believe also making it play second could actually be a very easy change.
 Type in your move when prompted (0 for first row, 6 for last row).

 To make the AI think shorter/longer you can go into CNNPlayWithSearch.py > heuristics > treeGen and then change counterL < whatever amount of positions you want the AI to see.
 The AI will increase amount of positions seen in powers of 7, so be careful with selection of large numbers.